PRIVATE CUSTOMERS

 Our largest shareholders may nominate representatives to the Shareholder's Nomination Board and fifth member is the Chairman of the Board of Directors.

-Questions or inquiries in relation to the above and for any notifications or announcements to Elisa relating to the Shareholder's Nomination Board, please contact Elisa's Senior Corporate Counsel, Company Secretary, Anne Vainio (tel. +358 50 68500 or email: anne.vainio@elisa.fi).
+Questions or inquiries in relation to the above and for any notifications or announcements to Elisa relating to the Shareholder's Nomination Board, please contact Elisa's General Counsel, Company Secretary, Anne Vainio (tel. +358 50 68500 or email: anne.vainio@elisa.fi).
 Please include your contact information in any notifications.

 Charter of the Shareholders' Nomination Board